Hardness of Noise-Free Learning for Two-Hidden-Layer Neural Networks: Compressing the Daniely--Vardi Lift

-Daniely and Vardi address this concern by devising a clever construction for $f^{\liftsym}$ that interpolates between two desiderata: \begin{itemize} \item For all but a small fraction of inputs, an initial layer successfully ``Booleanizes'' the input.
-In this case, one would like $f^{\liftsym}(z)$ to simply behave as $f(\sgn(z))$. \item For the remaining fraction of inputs, we would ideally like $f^{\liftsym}$ to output an uninformative value such as zero, but this would violate continuity of $f^{\liftsym}$. \end{itemize} The trick is to use a continuous approximation of the sign function, $N_1$, that interpolates linearly between $-1$ and $1$ on an interval $[-\delta, \delta]$ (see \cref{fig:sgn}), and to pair it with a ``soft indicator'' function $N_2 : \R^d \to \R$ for the region where $N_1 \neq \sgn$.
-Concretely, $N_2(z)$ is constructed as a one-hidden-layer ReLU network that (a) is always nonnegative, (b) equals $0$ when no $z_j$ lies in $[-2\delta, 2\delta]$, and (c) is very large (bigger than $\|f\|_\infty$) whenever there is some $z_j$ lying in $[-\delta, \delta]$ (see \cref{fig:ind}).
-Now define $f^{\liftsym}(z) = \relu(f(N_1(z)) - N_2(z))$.
-One can show that $f^{\liftsym}$ satisfies since $N_2$ ``zeroes out'' $f^{\liftsym}$ wherever $N_1 \neq \sgn$ for any coordinate.
-This lets us perform the following reduction: given examples $(x, y)$ where $x \sim U_d$ and $y = f(x)$, draw a fresh $g \sim |\calN_d|$ and output $(x',y') = (xg, \relu(y - N_2(g)))$.
-The marginal is again $\calN_d$, and the labels are easily seen to be consistent with $f^{\liftsym}$.
-Correctness of the reduction can be established by using Gaussian anticoncentration to argue that $f^{\liftsym}$ is a good approximation of $f$.
+Daniely and Vardi address this concern by devising a clever construction for $f^{\dv}$ that interpolates between two desiderata: \begin{itemize}[nosep] \item For all but a small fraction of inputs, an initial layer successfully ``Booleanizes'' the input.
+In this case, one would like $f^{\dv}(z)$ to simply behave as $f(\sgn(z))$. \item For the remaining fraction of inputs, we would ideally like $f^{\dv}$ to output an uninformative value such as zero, but this would violate continuity of $f^{\dv}$. \end{itemize} The trick is to use a continuous approximation of the sign function, $N_1$, that interpolates linearly between $0$ and $1$ on an interval $[-\delta, \delta]$ (see \cref{fig:sgn}), and to pair it with a ``soft indicator'' function $N_2 : \R \to \R$ for the region where $N_1 \neq \sgn$.
+Concretely, $N_2(t)$ is constructed as a one-hidden-layer ReLU network that (a) is always nonnegative, (b) equals $0$ when $|t| \geq 2\delta$, and (c) equals $1$ when $|t| \leq \delta$ (see \cref{fig:ind}).
+Now let $N_2'(z) = \sum_j N_2(z_j)$, and define One can show that $f^{\dv}$ satisfies $ f^{\dv}(z) = \relu(f(\sgn(z)) - N_2'(z))$, since $N_2'$ ``zeroes out'' $f^{\dv}$ wherever $N_1 \neq \sgn$ for any coordinate.
+This lets us perform the following reduction: given examples $(x, y)$ where $x \sim U_d$ and $y = f(x)$, draw a fresh $g \sim |\calN_d|$ and output $(z, \wt{y}) = ((2x-1)g, \relu(y - N_2'((2x-1)g)))$.
+The marginal is again $\calN_d$, and the labels are easily seen to be consistent with $f^{\dv}$.
+Correctness of the reduction can be established by using Gaussian anticoncentration to argue that $f^{\dv}$ is a good approximation of $f$.
+Formally, one can prove the following theorem.